-- (1) Any person who has been finally convicted of a state or federal felony shall not be eligible to petition for, or serve in, any elective or appointive office or position under the city. - (2) Any councilor who has been finally convicted of a state or federal felony shall be deemed to have vacated their office and shall be disqualified from serving in any other elective or appointive office or position under the city.
+- (a) Any person who has been finally convicted of a state or federal felony shall not be eligible to petition for, or serve in, any elective or appointive office or position under the city. - (1) AnyThe impact of a final state or federal felony conviction on the convicted person's eligibility to petition for or serve in the office of city councilor who has been finally convicted of shall be in accordance with Section 9-15 (a) of this charter. - (1)(2) The impact of a final state or federal felony shall be deemed to have vacated their office and shall be disqualified from conviction on a person serving in any other elective or appointive office or position under the the office of city councilor shall be in accordance with Section 9-15 (b) of this charter.